spitfirex86/TBScroll/README.md

 ### Features
 - Wheel-like scrolling in all applications
 - Customizable sensitivity options
+- Customizable scrolling button (incl. the ability to emulate MMB click with buttons 3 and 4)
 - "Natural" scrolling (reverse scroll direction)
 - Minimal CPU and memory usage
 - No external libraries, dependencies etc. required